vgurianov/uml-sp/docs/case_studies/dialogs/dialogs.md

 ## Analysis model
 <p>Ontology depicted in picture:</p><br>
 <p><img src="dialogs.png" alt="" /></p><br>
+Figure 1.
+The class diagram for the dialog model<br>

 <p>Formal describe this definition is a ontology depicted in class diagram.<br /></p>

 ### Description of a computational semantics